6.4 Violence in the Workplace

 Purpose: Provide guidelines on addressing workplace violence.

 Violence of any sort is contrary to Winston-Salem State University's purpose of providing quality education.
 This policy is being established as an anti-violence and violence-prevention policy.
 Violence threatens the safety of personnel (and often the public) while threatening employee morale and productivity.
-This policy applies to all employees of Winston-Salem State University to include SHRA, EHRA non-faculty, faculty and temporary employees.
+This policy applies to all employees of Winston-Salem State University to include SHRA, EHRA-NT, faculty and temporary employees.
 In addition, any potentially threatening situation against an employee by a non-employee is to be reported.

 Ignoring threats and violence can result in fatal incidents to staff, students or the public.
 Violence also affects morale, productivity, absenteeism, turnover, litigation costs, workers compensation costs as well as employment and training costs.
 Violence often follows established threat patterns and behavioral changes that are easily observed and reasonably predictable.
 Violence can be prevented or reduced by responding to threats effectively.